hashicorp/vagrant/website/source/docs/provisioning/puppet_apply.html.md

 ## Environments

-If you are using Puppet 4 or higher, you can proivision using [Puppet Environments](https://docs.puppetlabs.com/puppet/latest/reference/environments.html) by specifying the name of the environment and the path on the local disk to the environment files:
+If you are using Puppet 4 or higher, you can provision using [Puppet Environments](https://docs.puppetlabs.com/puppet/latest/reference/environments.html) by specifying the name of the environment and the path on the local disk to the environment files: